Updated 24 June 2026 · 5 new leads in the last 30 days

 Greater London

-Prior approval for a single storey rear extension.
+Prior approval for a single storey rear extension with a depth of 4.5m.

 Single Storey Rear Extension